feernandobraga/vitesvelctron/README.md

 npm run dev
 ```

-To build the application, run the following command:
+When your app is ready, you can build by running the following command:
 ```bash
 npm run make
 ```